xinyee20/tp/docs/team/successs404.md

     The implementation was challenging as the information handled by the Model components have to be correctly processed to be displayed in the Ui.
 Some Ui components also involve execution of commands and they require modifications to be made to the Logic components.
-    The implementation was time-consuming as well as it requires understanding of how JavaFX displays data.
-    Time was also spent to analyse how the css files affect the display of JavaFX components.

 * **New Feature 2**: Incorporated Excel XLSX file support